-This is the site of South Junction on the Victoria Road triangle.
+This is the site of South Junction, one of the points on the Victoria Road triangle.

 To the left is the terminus, to the right is East Junction and the line to Taunton, and behind me is the Great Western line to Barnstaple Junction, whence its trains would have exercised running powers over the Southern to Ilfracombe.